fgenolini/frank/CONTRIBUTING.md

 * Microsoft GSL, standard C++ Guidelines Support Library
 * Catch 2, unit testing for C++
 * trompeloeil, mocking for C++

+If building on Microsoft Windows, the NSIS installer is also required.